Feb 21

 Getting through each case requires completing procedural steps like discovery, appointing a guardian ad litem, issuing subpoenas, attending mediation, then having a trial.

 Throughout the case, multiple procedural orders might be entered to keep the case moving along.
 Examples include orders appointing a guardian ad litem, requiring a party to produce discovery responses, or requiring the parties to attend mediation.
+Less common orders include emergency orders or expedited orders, orders for the release of health (or other) records, orders quashing subpoenas, orders for a child support accounting, status conference orders, orders extending the deadline for dismissal, orders compelling attendance at mediation, and orders on motions to alter or amend or on motions for relief from judgment.

 Final South Carolina Court Orders